Fordalex/google_books_api/README.md

 Uncompleted Books

-    Needs to be added to the form.
     Needs to be added to the profile filter.
     Add to the view all filter.

+Settings

+    Remove account (Don't forget to remove the users books.)
+    Change password

+Home

+    Allow users to change the slide by pressing the correct circle.

 ### Responsive